How to Make a Lung Model in 6 Easy Steps

 How to make an unhealthy lung model

-step 7 blocked airway in lung model experiment for kids
+step 7 blocked airway in DIY lung model experiment for kids

 Repeat steps 1 through 4 described above.